 MSTS.IoT can also be applied to Electric vehicle (EV) charging stations, making them much smarter.
 Connecting charging stations, MSTS.IoT offers easier maintenance and management of charging devices and fueling processes via a user-friendly platform.
 The platform provides collaboration opportunities to station owners, local service providers, global equipment vendors as well as EV drivers.

-Moreover, the IoT platform uses advanced cloud solutions, that allow to collect and analyze data in real time.
-Current figures such as voltage, electric current, temperature figures will provide significant support to service workers for station maintenance and monitoring processes.
+Moreover, the IoT platform uses advanced cloud solutions that allow to collect and analyze data in real time.
+Current figures such as voltage, electric current, and temperature figures will provide significant support to service workers for station maintenance and monitoring processes.

-To make it all the easier for drivers, the embedded data system is able to analyze users’ data and identify behavior pattern in order to offer a user additional service and better support.
+To make it all the easier for drivers, the embedded data system is able to analyze users’ data and identify behavior patterns to offer a user additional service and better support.

 If you are interested in MSTS.IoT implementation.
 Feel free to contact for further discussion- [email protected].